toniebox-reverse-engineering/toniebox/wiki/Known-Problems-and-Fixes.md

 # Toniebox related
 ## Box has a wifi password
 ### Checks
-Does "www.wipy.io" or "TeamRevooX" work?
+Does "www.wipy.io" or "TeamRevvoX" work?
 You may remove the password by connecting to the Box' WiFi, go to http://192.168.1.1/main.html "Device Config" - "Access Point config", set the security type to "Open" and hit apply.
 Now the password should be removed.

 ## Box only works on the charger
 ### Checks